-Location: East Victoria Park, Vic Park Village (new location in Floreat opening in early December 2012)
+Location: East Victoria Park, Vic Park Village (also in Floreat)

 Well I thought I’d finished my recent burger travels but a few other restaurants have popped up, one being V Burger Bar.
 I dropped by for dinner and walked in to the smallish venue and was greeted by the friendly staff at the counter.
 You could tell they enjoyed working there as it showed in their demeanor.
 I placed a take-away order for 3 burgers (~$15 each); onions rings ($5); and battered chips ($4).
 With the Entertainment Book, you can get 25% off up to $15 with a voucher so that helped the back pocket.
 It took about 15 minutes for my order to be ready while I sat at the table and looked around.
 The surrounds are quite cosy and while the space isn’t large, there’s enough seating to enjoy a meal, but this place would fill up quickly on any given night I would imagine.